UCL-ARC/myriad-python-analysis-example/README.md

 > [!TIP]
 > In some cases you may be able to instead use the packages bundled with the [`python3` modules on Myriad](https://www.rc.ucl.ac.uk/docs/Installed_Software_Lists/python-packages/) to run your script if they already include all of the Python package dependencies you need.
-> We illustrate the approach of setting up a virtual environment here as in some cases you may need specific packages or versions packages that are not available in the `python3` bundle modules.
+> We illustrate the approach of setting up a virtual environment here as in some cases you may need specific packages or versions of packages that are not available in the `python3` bundle modules.

 Here we will create our virtual environment and install the necessary packages into it on a _login node_ on Myriad.